-Raise hunger awareness this winter
+Raise hunger awareness this holiday season

 As the temperatures grow colder, now is the perfect time to recognize the impact hunger has on Detroit and the ways each of us can be a part of the solution.
 Tackling hunger is a critical first step to creating a stronger community.

 Unfortunately, many hard-working Michiganians who have experienced loss of income have to choose between providing food for their families and paying for basic needs such as housing or medical care.
 Nearly 1 in 5 people in the tri-county area face food insecurity with more than 5 percent of people visiting food banks in our community each year.
 Of that group, more than 19.7 percent of children– or 200,000 kids– are food insecure.

 Although the economy is improving, it’s not getting better for everyone.
 Nationally, there was a 50 percent increase in the number of households receiving nutrition assistance from the federal government’s Supplemental Nutrition Assistance Program (the former food stamp program) from 2009-2013.

 A shocking 1 in 7 Americans—or 46.5 million people—still rely on food banks to get the nutrition they need to stay well-fed and healthy.
 That affects everyone in our community.

 Consider the case of Richard Fisher, who, along with his wife and five children have received services from Forgotten Harvest for the past four years.
 Rich fell sick in 2010 and lost his job.
 He was unemployed for about four months and his family felt the pain of his unemployment.
 He was able to find a very low paying job, but it wasn’t enough.
 Through his struggles, Rich found Forgotten Harvest and their food program at Liberty Church in Warren.
 He spent almost every Monday volunteering at the church helping to package food for about 400 families — his included.